vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.2.3 =
+* Fix: Fixed synchronised payments going straight to processing when they should be on-hold on all non first time payments.

 = 1.2.2 =
 * Fix: Fixed enqueuing the admin JavaScript on WP < 5.0.0.
 * Enhancement: Return an error on screen if the checking all statuses fail.